kartikG-86/Event_assignment/README.md

 ## Why Python and CSV?
 Python was chosen as the primary technology stack for this project due to its simplicity, versatility, and ease of use in handling data processing tasks.
 Here's why Python was selected:

-Data Processing: Python provides robust libraries and tools for handling various data processing tasks efficiently.
+**Data Processing**: Python provides robust libraries and tools for handling various data processing tasks efficiently.
 With libraries like Pandas and NumPy, managing and manipulating data, especially in CSV format, becomes straightforward.

-Ease of Use: Python's syntax is clean and readable, making it easy for developers to understand and maintain code.
+**Ease of Use**: Python's syntax is clean and readable, making it easy for developers to understand and maintain code.
 Additionally, Python's extensive standard library and rich ecosystem of third-party packages offer solutions for a wide range of development needs.

-Community Support: Python has a large and active community of developers, which means abundant resources, tutorials, and community support are readily available.
+**Community Support**: Python has a large and active community of developers, which means abundant resources, tutorials, and community support are readily available.
 This makes it easier to troubleshoot issues and find solutions to problems encountered during development.

 As for the choice of using a CSV file instead of a traditional database:

-Simplicity: For this project, a CSV file was chosen as the data storage solution due to its simplicity and ease of implementation.
+**Simplicity**: For this project, a CSV file was chosen as the data storage solution due to its simplicity and ease of implementation.
 Unlike setting up and managing a database server, working with CSV files requires minimal configuration and overhead.

-Portability: CSV files are platform-independent and can be easily shared and transferred between different systems.
+**Portability**: CSV files are platform-independent and can be easily shared and transferred between different systems.
 This makes it convenient for storing and exchanging event data without worrying about compatibility issues.

-Low Overhead: Since the project involves a relatively small-scale application and does not require complex querying or transactional capabilities, using a CSV file provides a lightweight and low-overhead solution for storing event data.
+**Low Overhead**: Since the project involves a relatively small-scale application and does not require complex querying or transactional capabilities, using a CSV file provides a lightweight and low-overhead solution for storing event data.

 By leveraging Python and CSV files, the project achieves a balance between simplicity, efficiency, and ease of use, making it suitable for rapid development and deployment of the Event Finder API.